cloudfoundry/docs-bosh/content/drain.md

     **dynamic draining**: If the drain script prints a negative integer, BOSH sleeps for that many seconds, then calls the drain script again.

+    !!! note
-    <p class="note">Note: BOSH re-runs a script indefinitely as long as the script exits with a exit code <code>0</code> and outputs a negative integer.</p>
+        BOSH re-runs a script indefinitely as long as the script exits with a exit code <code>0</code> and outputs a negative integer.

+    !!! tip
-    <p class="note">Note: It's recommended to only use static draining as dynamic draining will be eventually deprecated.</p>
+        It's recommended to only use static draining as dynamic draining will be eventually deprecated.

 ---
 ## Environment Variables {: #environment-variables }